Activate Your Burner

 There are limited ways merchants can absorb processing fees:

 • Absorb the fee directly.
-Over a year, this can add up to thousands or even tens of thousands of dollars depending on your volume, shrinking margins.
+Over a year, this can add up to thousands of dollars depending on volume.

 • Pass the fee on to customers.
-Some businesses add a card surcharge or offer a cash discount.
-Customers notice, which can introduce friction at checkout.
+Some businesses add a surcharge or offer a cash discount, but customers notice, and it can add friction at checkout.

 • Split the difference.
-Prices creep upward and surcharges appear selectively.
-This approach is common because it spreads the pain, but it still means money leaves your business on every sale.
+Prices creep up, surcharges appear selectively.
+This spreads the pain but still means money leaves your business on every sale.

 No matter which option you choose, a portion of your revenue is routed away from your business and into card networks, banks, and processors.
 Card fees affect merchants differently not because of industry or category, but because of margin.